RaspberryFpc/pibackup/README.md

 - **Ready-to-use binaries** are located in the [`bin/`](bin/) folder.

 - Download the full repository using Code → Download ZIP or clone it via Git.
-- Important:If you download the repository as a ZIP archive, the executable permissions of the files in the bin/ folder will be lost (this is a limitation of ZIP files).After unpacking, manually make the binary executable:
+- Important: If you download the repository as a ZIP archive, the executable permissions of the files in the bin/ folder will be lost (this is a limitation of ZIP files).
+After unpacking, manually make the binary executable:

 ```bash
 chmod +x /path/to/pibackup/pibackup
 ```

 No separate releases are needed.

+> 💡 **Note on Live Backups:**
+> Live backups have been successfully tested and work without problems.
+They are optional; you can also create backups from inactive drives.
+> However, it is recommended to stop all running programs or perform the backup on a freshly booted system to avoid potential consistency issues.